xpsi-group/xpsi/docs/source/install.rst

    brew install llvm

+Install ``GSL`` (see above).

 Install ``fortran`` before ``MPI``.
-If you have some troubles with specifying or using gfortran (and it "doesn’t not pass simple tests") specify in the mpif90 wrapper files the compiler as being gfortran and delete the files that were already in the build directory.
+If faced with issues when specifying or using gfortran (and it "does not pass simple tests") specify the compiler as being gfortran in the ``mpif90`` wrapper files and delete the files that were already in the build directory.
 Once ``MPI`` is installed,
-export PATH and LD_LIBRARY_PATH:
+export the following environment variables:

 .. code-block:: bash

-   LD_LIBRARY_PATH="/Users/<your_path>/openmpi/lib:$LD_LIBRARY_PATH"
+   export LD_LIBRARY_PATH="/Users/<your_path>/openmpi/lib:$LD_LIBRARY_PATH"
-   PATH=$PATH:/Users/<your_path>/mpi/bin/
+   export PATH=$PATH:/Users/<your_path>/mpi/bin/
+   export LDFLAGS="-L/usr/local/opt/llvm/lib"
+   export CPPFLAGS="-I/usr/local/opt/llvm/include"
+   export KMP_DUPLICATE_LIB_OK=TRUE

-Consider if to add these lines directly in your bashrc (or equivalent file for a different shell).
+Consider adding these lines directly in your bashrc (or equivalent file for a different shell e.g. zshrc).

 Install ``X-PSI`` using: